Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Burlington requires adherence to strict safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive species identification and equipment use (ANSI Z133.1).
+Professional brush removal in Burlington requires adherence to safety and certification standards.
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Always coordinate with Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation or stump removal, maintaining a 10 feet minimum distance from power lines.
-Commercial operators must carry general liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding for municipal contracts.
-For utility safety, contact:
+All excavation or stump removal must be preceded by a Dig Safe 811 notification at least 48 hours (preferably 72 hours) in advance, maintaining a 10-foot minimum distance from power lines.
+Liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding are required for commercial operators.
+Emergency communication devices and first aid certification are recommended for remote work.
+For utility coordination and safety compliance, consult:

 Burlington Public Works Department